Sandwiched singularities and nearly Lefschetz fibrations: Monodromy factorizations and braided wiring diagrams

+Let $(V_1,V_2,\dots, V_{N})$ be an ordered collection of vanishing cycles and arcs corresponding to the nearly Lefschetz fibration on the manifold $W_{(\Gamma, p)}$ produced by Theorem~\ref{thm:smooth-nearlyLefschetz}.
+Then up to {generalized} Hurwitz equivalence,

+{Above, $b_i \in Mod(P)$ stands for an arbitrary lift of the braid $b_i$ to the mapping class group of the disk with holes.
+Different choices yield the same vanishing cycles and may change vanishing arcs by framing conjugation only.} \end{lemma}

 \begin{proof} Recall that $W_{(\Gamma, p)}=[(D_x\times D_y)\#_n \cptwobar]\setminus \cup \nu(\widetilde{\Gamma}_i)$, and the Lefschetz fibration is the composition of the blow-down with the projection to $D_x$.
 Let $\alpha:I\to D_x$ be the arc over which lies the braided wiring diagram with data $(b_0,S_1,b_1,S_2,\dots,b_{N-1},S_{N},b_{N})$.
 We will define vanishing cycles and arcs in the fiber over $\alpha(0)$.
 We can identify the vanishing cycles by choosing an ordered collection of loops, one about each singular value, such that the composition of the loops is homotopic to an embedded loop convexly surrounding all the singular values.
 The monodromy about each loop will be a positive (right handed) Dehn twist about the vanishing cycle or a positive boundary interchange about the vanishing arc, depending on whether the singularity is Lefschetz or exotic respectively.
-Thus if we can choose such a collection of loops in $D_x$, determine the monodromy above each loop, and realize this monodromy as a positive Dehn twist about a curve, then we will have identified a set of vanishing cycles for the Lefschetz fibration.
-Other collections of vanishing cycles (corresponding to different choices of loops or base fiber) will be related to this set via Hurwitz equivalence (which includes both Hurwitz moves and global conjugation).
+Thus if we can choose such a collection of loops in $D_x$, determine the monodromy above each loop, and realize this monodromy as a positive Dehn twist about a curve, then we will have identified a set of vanishing cycles for the Lefschetz fibration. {The choices made in this process may lead to different collections of vanishing cycles/arcs but any two such sets of data are related by generalized Hurwitz equivalence.}